ssqsignon/ssqsignon-examples/dotnet-katana-angularjs/README.md

 `https://github.com/ssqsignon/ssqsignon-examples`

 ## 3. Build the solution
-Open `/dotnet-aspnet-angularjs/aspnet-angularjs.sln` with Visual Studio (2013+).
+Open `/dotnet-katana-angularjs/aspnet-angularjs.sln` with Visual Studio (2013+).
 The NuGet packages should be downloaded automatically.

 ## 4. Basic web app

-4.1 Rename the `/dotnet-aspnet-angularjs/basic-webapp/SSQSignon.example.config` file to `/aspnet-angularjs/basic-webapp/SSQSignon.config`.
+4.1 Rename the `/dotnet-katana-angularjs/master-app/SSQSignon.example.config` file to `/dotnet-katana-angularjs/master-app/SSQSignon.config`.

-4.2 Open the `/dotnet-aspnet-angularjs/basic-webapp/SSQSignon.config` file and
+4.2 Open the `/dotnet-katana-angularjs/master-app/SSQSignon.config` file and

 - change the `SSQSignonServerName` value to the name of your *Authorization server*.
 - change the `SSQSignonAppId` value to the id of your registered *Master app*.

-4.3 Run the `basic-webapp` project.
+4.3 Run the `master-app` project.
 If all goes well your browser will be directed to `http://localhost:9901` and you will see the login dialog.

 4.4 You may now login with the dummy user accounts you've created in step 1.